 3. Why are specifications important?

-Almost a third of projects enter dispute*, most commonly between clients and contractors, and a quarter of those are linked to poor or missing specifications.
+Building projects commonly enter dispute between clients and their contractors, and a huge proportion of those are linked to inaccurate or missing specifications.
 There are many examples of building failures resulting in death, injury, and loss.
-Serious incidents like the Lacrosse Tower fire in Melbourne or Opal Tower evacuation in Sydney have brought increased scrutiny to the process of developing robust, high-quality building information across a project timeline and updating it during the use of the building or asset.
-Specification information forms a key part of this ‘Golden thread of information’ and developing an accurate, up-to-date specification gives you confidence in your design information, and can protect you from risk and future disputes.
+Serious incidents like the Lacrosse Tower fire in Melbourne or Opal Tower evacuation in Sydney have brought increased scrutiny to the process of developing robust, high-quality building information across a project timeline, and updating it during the operation of the building.
+Investing time into quality specification forms a key part of the ‘Golden thread of information’ in forming an accurate, up-to-date document to give you confidence in your design information, and protect you from risk and future disputes.

 4. What are the types of specification?

-The development of the specification over the project timeline and an example of defining design responsibility is covered in this article and webinar on the RIBA Plan of Work 2020.
+The development of the specification over the project timeline and an example of defining design responsibility, is covered in this article and webinar on the RIBA Plan of Work 2020.
 This article from the AIA also outlines the importance of accurate and detailed specifications.
 In most cases, the project specifications will combine outline, performance (descriptive), prescriptive and proprietary information, as demonstrated below with cladding and doorset specification.

-A consistent structure is essential to help others understand the requirements written in the specification and navigate their way through the information.
-Content in the specification can be structured in different ways.
 Using a digital platform will help you to achieve this easily with accurate and up-to-date codes.
-Subscribers to NBS Chorus in Australia can access multiple classification systems that structure content in different ways, for different types of projects.
+Subscribers to NBS Chorus in Australia can access multiple classification sets that structure content in different ways, for every type and size of project.

 7. How do I write a good specification?